mayankrastogi/chess-rest-vap/README.md

 #### Running the Chess Service Locally

 1. Clone or download this repository
-2. Open Command Prompt (if on Windows) or Terminal (if on Linux/Mac)
+2. Open Command Prompt (if on Windows) or Terminal (if on Linux/Mac) and browse to the project directory
 3. Run the test cases and build a fat `jar` of the application using `Gradle`

     *On Windows:*